 In addition, a compliance officer deals with non-compliance situations, creating realistic plans to overcome them.
 They also conduct regular audits to identify potential weaknesses and non-compliance situations.
 Finally, they communicate with employees to ensure everyone knows what they need to do to comply with internal and external laws and regulations.

 Compliance officers must have strong knowledge of federal and state regulatory guidelines and standards and need to monitor accounting and regulatory guidelines as they relate to financial reporting and documentation.

-Candidates should have a minimum of three to five years of experience in regulatory compliance work, and a bachelor’s degree in accounting, business, or finance is typically required.
-Many employers also value a master’s degree in business administration or an in-demand certification such as the CPA credential.
+Many compliance officers have a bachelor’s degree in business or environmental science; plus up to a year of experience in regulatory compliance work.
+Depending on the field, many employers also value a master’s degree in business administration or an in-demand certification such as the CPA credential.

 Serve your community and the people who live there.

 To serve, protect and defend.
 If you feel called to a career in human and public service, there are many different avenues you can explore.
 From front line responders and social workers to city planners and environmental scientists, all play a crucial role in the well-being of our communities.
 For some of these positions, you’ll need a certificate or short-term training, while for others you’ll need more advanced training or a bachelor’s degree.

 Texas Labor Market Information, Texas Workforce Commission.
 Statewide wages by occupation, 2021.
 Statewide projections by occupation, 2020-2030.